The granite cliffs along the East side of the East Carson River beyond "Shark Fin" from the Pacific Crest Trail

 The last wet soil conditions here sufficient for these prints was 10 days prior.

 This is Bear Country.
 Lots of bears have been prospering in these mountains for centuries.
-There is a big rectangle of terrain on the Southeast side of the Carson Iceberg Wilderness filled with remote untrailed mountains and valleys that has provided excellent almost-undisturbed bear habitat for a very long time.
+There is a big rectangle of terrain on the Southeast side of the Carson Iceberg Wilderness filled with remote untrailed mountains and valleys that has provided excellent almost-undisturbed bear habitat for a very very long time.

 These are not the human acclimated fat bears you see in Yosemite Valley, though there have been some disturbing behavior changes during the last decade.
 These bears still sleep at night, still fear people, and generally only tap humans for food in quick twilight "hit and runs," when they try to snatch up goodies as they bolt across your camp when you step out of camp.